Maurdekye/big-int/README.md

 # Big Int

-Simple library for arbitrary-precision, arbitrary-base arithmetic, supporting arbitrarily large integers of any base from 2 to `usize::MAX`.
+Simple library for arbitrary-precision, arbitrary-base arithmetic, supporting arbitrarily large integers of any base from 2 to `u64::MAX`.

 ```rs
 use big_int::prelude::*;